Generalized Multiple Importance Sampling: Sampling in Multiple Importance Sampling

 \subsection{Distributions of interest beyond $\x_n$}

-The traditional IS approach focuses just on the distribution of the r.v. $\X_n$, whereas we are also interested in the distribution of the samples regardless of their index $n$.
-The reason is that, in MIS schemes, the $N$ samples can be used jointly regardless of their order of appearance.
+The traditional IS approach focuses just on the distribution of the r.v. $\X_n$.
+In MIS, we are also interested in the statistical properties of the set of samples, regardless of their index $n$, since the $N$ samples are used jointly in the estimators, regardless their order of appearance.
 Hence, we introduce a generic r.v.,

 where $\mathcal{U}\{1,2,\ldots,N\}$ is the discrete uniform distribution on the set $\{1,2,\ldots,N\}$.
 The density of $\X$ is then given by

 where $p_{\x_n}(\x)$ denotes the marginal pdf of $\X_n$, given by Eq. \eqref{Eqmarginal}, evaluated at $\x$, and $\psi(\x)$ is the mixture pdf.\footnote{For the sake of clarity, in Eq. \eqref{eq_events_union} we have used the notation $p_{\x_n}(\x)$, instead of $p(\x)$ as in Eq. \eqref{Eqmarginal} and the rest of the paper, to denote the marginal pdf of $\X_n$ evaluated at $\x$.} Moreover, one can also obtain the conditional pdf of $\X$ given the sequence of indexes as